ascholerChemeketa/armTutorial/_sources/Functions/StackFrame.rst

          more??? ,

    When bar's stack frame is torn down, the ``sp`` and ``fp`` are restored to their former positions, restoring foo's stack frame.

-This sample shows demonstrates a function ``Bar`` that builds a stack frame with space for a parameter